Snapper are making changes that will make boarding the bus even faster and easier than it already is!

 Q. If I do not have a computer how do I register my Snapper?

-Please contact the Snapper call centre on 0800 555 345 and the process can be completed over the phone.
+Please contact the Snapper Call Centre on 0800 555 345 and the process can be completed over the phone

 Got other questions?

-For all Snapper questions call 0800 555 345.
+For all Snapper card questions call 0800 555 345.

 If you want to know about bus routes, timetables and fares call Metlink on 0800 801 700.

-*Snapper charges may apply.
-Please see Snapper Terms and Conditions at www.snapper.co.nz.
-The Snapper discount does not apply to the special inner city $1 fare and After Midnight service fares. *Special event and promotion fares may be excluded from the Snapper discount.
+* The Snapper discount does not apply to the special inner city $1 fare and After Midnight service fares.